 In a Rut?

-David and I have been watching an episode of The Mary Tyler Moore Show each night after we get in bed.
-The other night we watched one I don’t recall ever seeing before.
+David and I enjoy watching an episode of older t.v shows each night after we get in bed.
+One series we loved was The Mary Tyler Moore Show.
+I thought I’d probably seen all the episodes over time but there was one I don’t recall ever seeing before.
 Mary gets a letter from Phyllis who has moved away and she realizes she doesn’t have anything new in her life.
 She’s in a rut.
 She ends up moving to a new apartment as a way of shaking things up.

 10 Ways to Get Out of a Rut